Adela44/multimeter-needle-image-processing/README_en.md

 For better accuracy, more images are recommended.

 A few notes:
-vezi_imag.py is the final Python script.
+- "vezi_imag.py" is the final Python script
+- the matlab file "interp_mA_si_Ohmi_final.m" contains the theoretical current values and, in order, the corresponding resistances for each value.
+It also includes the needle angle values from the multimeter, before the transformation is applied for the interpolation function.